py-baudin/epgpy/docs/sequence.md

 ### `repeat` function

-Simply build sequences by repeating the same sequence block with varying parameters.
+Build MRF-type sequences with many variables from a single sequence block by mapping its variables to other variable names or values.

 ```python
 from epgpy.sequence import operators, Sequence, repeat